Week

 of March 16, 2008

-pot, pressure cooker, large saute pan or the most often used cooking
+cooker, large saute pan or the most often used

 techniques like grilling or roasting.

-braises will are firm fish like shark, swordfish but tender filets
+that braises will are firm fish like shark, swordfish

 braising time.

-and onions are great braised alone or along with meat and chicken.
+are great braised alone or along with meat and

 Week